qwersyk/Newelle/README.md

   </picture>
 </a>

+> [!WARNING]
+> Localizations will not work on these builds!
+If you want your language to work, refer to the
+> "Builder" section
 1. Download the latest release from the [Github Actions](https://github.com/qwersyk/Newelle/actions)
 2. Extract the downloaded package.
 3. Install a flatpak package.